zooba/PTVS-wiki/Editor-Features.md

 Completions are shown as a list of words that may be entered at your current location.
 The lists are based on the context and are filtered to avoid showing options that are incorrect or distracting.
-Completions can be shown at any time by pressing Ctrl+J or Ctrl+Space, or may be triggered automatically by certain commands (such as `import`), operators (such as a period/full stop), or by typing at any place where you completions are likely to be helpful.
+Completions can be shown at any time by pressing Ctrl+J or Ctrl+Space, or may be triggered automatically by certain commands (such as `import`), operators (such as a period/full stop), or by typing at any place where completions are likely to be helpful.

 ![Member completion](Images/CompletionSimple.png)